Claire-Potter/Belle-Musique-Studio/project-files/testing/testing-read-me.md

     * Edge
     * Opera
     * The site is compatible and accessible across all browsers.
-    * Please click here to view browser testing screenshots.
+    * Please <a href="https://github.com/Claire-Potter/Belle-Musique-Studio/tree/main/project-files/testing/lambda" target="_blank">click here</a> to view browser testing screenshots.

 2. Devices and Screen Sizes